cgore2/CSC-4330-Tactics-Game/Software Design Document.md

 This interface will have the options to pick either the dolphins or sharks in a drop down menu.
 These two sides each have certain boons to consider including attributes like attack, and defense

 ####8.4 Play Interface
 This interface will need a select function for each unit in play.
 Each unit will need a picture, and the select will cause a set of red squares to open for each moveable space.
 This unit will also have a small button at the bottom of the screen that will open the System Options Interface.
 When next to an enemy unit the friendly unit will set up an option to attack.
-By selecting this unit the user can attack.
+By selecting this unit, the user can attack.